ld32/archiveSmallFiles/README.md

 Please review logs and see what is the issue:
 $ cat pass1/tarError*

-If there is permission issues, please run:
+If there is permission issues, please run (with 4 processes):
 $ sudoCorrectPermission.sh pass2 4

-Aftet that, you can run the next pass now: pass2
+Aftet that, you can run the next pass now:
 $ archiveFolders.sh tar local pass2

 # To check archives:
-$ checkArchives.sh tar local pass
+$ checkArchives.sh tar local pass2

 # Some folders might not work due to permission or some other reason.
 # Let's find the folders not done yet: